9 Best Pet Friendly Hotels in Canmore, Alberta

 Mount Engadine Lodge is located along the Smith Dorrian Road/Spray Lakes Road, about one hour away from Canmore.
 Set in the wilderness, there isn’t much else around besides mountains, valleys, trees, and some moose.

-In other words, Mount Engadine is located in a highly remote section of Kananaskis.
-A wide variety of room options are on offer that includes private lodge rooms, cabins, glamping tents, and a yurt.
-Mount Engadine is happy to welcome pets at the lodge.
+Mount Engadine is located in a highly remote section of Kananaskis.
+A wide variety of room options are on offer including private lodge rooms, cabins, glamping tents, and a yurt.
+The best news is that nearly all rooms are dog-friendly rooms, including all glamping tents, the yurt, all cabins, and the Elk suite in the lodge.
+Dogs are also welcome in the common sitting areas of the main lodge, which is extremely cozy next to the fire!

 There is no cell service and no televisions.
 It’s back to wilderness here – precisely like what you may after with a trip to the Canadian Rockies.
 If you’re eager to have that backcountry wilderness experience without roughing it in a tent and eating dehydrated meals, you seriously can’t get much better than a stay here.